 $1,250 per participant.

-This tuition fee includes all course materials, field visits, and five lunches.
+This tuition fee includes course materials, field visits, coffee breaks, and five lunches.

 All participants will be awarded a certificate from UPEACE Centre for Executive Education upon completion of the course.